swan-io/swan-partner-frontend/docs/docs/specs/banking/navigation.md

 We can query the **Account Memberships** to see what accounts the user can access.

 :::info
 A user can have an account membership to an account **without any permissions** (sort of a _blind membership_).
-In this case the user won’t be able to access the `account` informations (not even its ID).
+In this case the user won’t be able to access the `account` information (not even its ID).
 The usual use-case for this setup is to order cards for users and only let them access this section.
 :::

 ## Web Banking settings